helenmurugan/Future-Fuels/README.md

         * A heading with a statistic to grab the users attention.
         * An image.
         * A short description of the technology.
-        * Lists of pros and cons, these are particularly valuable to the user as they describe when the technology can and cant be used in each case.
+        * Lists of pros and cons, these are particularly valuable to the user as they describe when the technology can and can't be used in each case.

 ![Image of hydrogen page](documentation/hydrogen-page.jpg)
 ![Image of hydrogen page](documentation/hydrogen-lists.jpg)